AlgoMaster Logo

 Code

-The two-pointer approach is already optimal in both time and space.
-But can we express the same logic recursively?
-This won't improve performance but demonstrates a different way of thinking.
+The two-pointer approach is optimal in both time and space.
+The same swap-the-ends logic can also be written recursively, which does not improve performance but expresses the problem as a smaller version of itself.

 Approach 3: Recursion